Obak3/NerdDotFiles/README.md

 # Dot Files for all of my needlessly customized software

 **Types of Software**
-1. Keyboard Mappings
+1. vim config
-2. Vim configs
+2. zshell config
-3. Zshell configs

 ### Board Specs: